sammycaesar/drinks-api/README.md

 You can find the live link here: https://kafe-drinks.herokuapp.com/drinks

+### Upcoming features
+* Create a image database to host all drink images
+* Create catergories (tags)
+* Create a submission panel for public users to submit their fav drinks

 ### Support Features
 * Public (non-authenticated) users can access all causes on the platform